dusrdev/Sharpify/Sharpify.CommandLineInterface/README.md

 ```

 We can see that we can use high performances compiler optimized `ReadOnlySpan` to consolidate the commands,
-We can also add command one by one, or even using `reflection` to get from executing or other assembly, although this will not be safe for AOT.
+We can also add command one by one, using `params []` or `ReadOnlySpan<Command>`, if you want, you can also dynamically create an array of `Command`s from the executing assembly or any other using `reflection` and pass it as an argument, however this won't be AOT-compatible.

 Then we use the fluent api to add the commands, set the output to the console (we can also set it to any `TextWriter`), then we modify the global metadata and build.